 And it isn’t some generic approach to ‘mass appeal by scale’ (for lack of a better term).
 They got granular in their areas of focus.
 They strategically decided upon their target demographic and executed a well-implemented social presence.
 Miquela was formulaic in approach but never predictable.
 In fact, until her recent reveal, it can be justly argued that she was even a bit mysterious.
 But that was part of the appeal.
 The multi-faceted data that goes into determining successful marketing can be overwhelming, though invisible to the naked eye of the general public.
-Check out the audience insights of her account brought to you by Viral Nation.

-According to TechCrunch, Brud is backed by venture capital firms like Sequoia Capital, BoxGroup and SV Angel, though this claim has yet to be confirmed after media sources such as CNN News have reached out for verification and have yet to receive such confirmation.
+According to TechCrunch, Brud is backed by venture capital firms like Sequoia Capital, BoxGroup, and SV Angel, though this claim has yet to be confirmed after media sources such as CNN News have reached out for verification and have yet to receive such confirmation.

 But Miquela isn’t the only one of her kind.
 She is just one of the more popular personalities on an ever-expanding list of artificially created social media stars who are changing the narrative around the future of the online celebrity.
 One such influencer is Shudu, a supermodel whose likeness strongly resembles that of modeling legends such as Alek Wek and Grace Jones.
 She is known as the world’s first “digital” supermodel.
-But in all actuality, she is a digital 3D rendering of a human-created about a year ago, by London-based fashion photographer Cameron James Wilson.
+But in all actuality, she is a digital 3D rendering of a human created about a year ago, by London-based fashion photographer Cameron James Wilson.
 Shudu, he said, was largely inspired by a Princess of South Africa Barbie doll, and was meant to be a creative outlet “that was free from the input of other people” and “an exploration of [his] own views and exploring [his] creativity.”

 This new and evolving form of influencer is certainly garnering both interest and intrigue from an ecosystem of online celebrities and their audiences.
 But this new version of internet star is beginning to generate conversation around the notion that these are not simply outlier successes, but more a pioneer of a new archetype; a lens into the future of what tomorrow’s population of social media stars could be comprised of – influencers engineered from artificial intelligence.
 Seems like an idea ripped from the pages of an apocalyptic science fiction novel.
 Or a storyline from a television series like Westworld.
 The hit Netflix series ‘Black Mirror’ has touched upon this subject with eerily similar storylines to those unfolding in front of our eyes.
 One such episode centered around the idea that social currency would one day be the primary currency of our culture.

-The prediction of such a future is believed by some to be an all-to-real possibility.
+The prediction of such a future is believed by some to be an all-too-real possibility.
 Are we just in the infancy of a growing trend that could change the way we see status, celebrity, and social influence online for years to come?
 Or are we opening a Pandora’s box of questionable moral humanity with every step we take towards a future comprised of digitally engineered personalities?
 CNN did a wonderful piece on this very subject and Miquela herself.
 We highly suggest checking out their introspective take below:

 As an influencer marketing agency, you might imagine that we are incredibly intrigued by this topic.
-Often times, because we are also an influencer talent agency, we are asked whether we help influencers grow their audience and thus their influence.
+Oftentimes, because we are also an influencer talent agency, we are asked whether we help influencers grow their audience and thus their influence.
 Typically no, we don’t actually.
-But it’s something we have to take on a case by case basis.
+But it’s something we have to take on a case-by-case basis.
 If we could artificially create an influencer that people resonate with and grow to adore would we?
 Should we?
 The jury is still out on that one.